Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Scheduling them late in the night.
 Parent dances need a room that's still warm and paying attention.
 Don't push them to the last 20 minutes when energy is winding down.

-Parent dances are two of the most personal moments of your reception.
-The best ones feel real — not too long, not rushed.
-Pick songs that mean something, give your DJ clear direction on timing, and let it happen.
+Parent dances are two of the most personal two minutes of your reception.
+The best ones feel real, not staged — not too long, not rushed.
+Pick songs that mean something, give your DJ clear direction on timing, and let it happen naturally.

 Want to talk through your parent dance plan?
-I'll help you sort out songs, timing, and transitions before your day gets here.
+Reach out here — we'll sort out the songs, timing, and transitions before your day gets here.